Dysnomia-Studio/Dysnomia.Common.SteamWebAPI/README.md

 # Dysnomia.Common.SteamWebAPI
-A C# library to easily get data from Steam Web API
+A C# library to easily get data from Steam Web API.

 ## Who are you ?
 My name is Axel "Elanis" Soupé, I'm a French developer, and this is my company's repository.
 You can find more info on Dysnomia on its official website: https://dysnomia.studio.